 Alaska Corporation For Affordable Housing (ACAH)

 In 2011, the Alaska legislature passed HB119 amending AHFC’s statutes to allow it to create a subsidiary for the purpose of developing affordable housing throughout Alaska.
-As a subsidiary of AHFC, ACAH has the same seven member board as AHFC, with three officers; President, Vice President and Secretary/Treasurer.
+As a subsidiary of AHFC, ACAH has the same seven member board as AHFC, with four officers; President, two Vice-Presidents, Secretary/Treasurer.

 Alaska Corporation for Affordable Housing